"

 Step 2

-Determine and add up the following amounts for each employee: union dues, employee pension contributions, and any amounts listed on the employee’s TD1 forms (Personal Tax Credits Return); there are both provincial and federal TD1 forms.
+Determine and add up the following deductions and credits for each employee: – Union dues – Employee pension contributions – Any amounts listed on the employee’s TD1 forms (federal and provincial/territorial Personal Tax Credits Return)

 Step 3